-Page Foreword 3 I. Quarterly meetings of the Foreign Ministers 5 Communiqué of 23 November 1959 5 II.
-First French proposals 5 Extracts from General de Gaulle's press conference of - 5 September 1960 5 III.
-Summit conferences 6 Press communiqué on summit conference held in Paris on 10-11 February 1961 6 ment 7 Resolution of the European Parliament of 28 June 1961 Press communiqué on summit conference held in Bonn on 18 July 1961 9 Second communiqué on summit conference in Bonn on cultural co-operation 10 1961 11 TV Negotictions on a draft treater for the establishment of a malitical IV.
-Negotiations on a draft treaty for the establishment of a political union 11 First French draft of a treaty for the establishment of a union of States 11 21 December 1961 15 Second French draft of a treaty for the establishment of a union of States 17 Draft of a treaty prepared by the five other delegations for the establishment of a union of States and of the European peoples 20 Chancellor Adenauer in Bonn on 15 February 1962.
-24 Draft treaty, containing alternative versions for certain articles, prepared by the Fouchet Committee 25 Introductory and explanatory report by the Fouchet Com- mittee 35 V. The United Kingdom's request to take part in the negotiations on the political union 39 Speech by Mr. Heath to the WEU Council of Ministers on 10 April 1962 39
+Fore word Page 3 I. Quarterly meetings of the Foreign Ministers 5 Communiqué of 23 November 1959 5 II.
+First French proposals 5 Extracts from General de Gaulle's press conference of 5 September 1960 5 III.
+Summit conferences 6 Press communiqué on summit conference held in Paris on 10-11 February 1961 6 Study Committee's report to the Heads of State or Govern- 7 5 Resolution of the European Parliament of 28 June 1961 Press communiqué on summit conference held in Bonn on 9 18 July 1961 9 cultural co-operation 10 Resolution of the European Parliament of 19 September 1961 11 IV.
+Negotiations on a draft treaty for the establishment of a political union 11 First French draft of a treaty for the establishment of a union of States 11 Recommendation adopted by the European Parliament on 21 December 1961 15 Second French draft of a treaty for the establishment of a union of States 17 for the establishment of a union of States and of the European peoples 20 Communiqué on meeting between General de Gaulle and Chancellor Adenauer in Bonn on 15 February 1962 Draft treaty, containing alternative versions for certain 24 articles, prepared by the Fouchet Committee Introductory and explanatory report by the Fouchet Com- 25 mittee 35 V. The United Kingdom's request to take part in the negotiations on the political union 39 Speech by Mr. Heath to the WEU Council of Ministers on 10 April 1962 30

+Page

 VI.
 End of the negotiations 43

 Last Italian proposals 43

 Statements to the press following the meeting of 17 April

-43
+1962 43

 Last proposals by Mr. Cattani 46

 VII.
 The Franco-German Treaty 48

 Text of Treaty 49

 Preamble added under the German ratification law 51